Interferometer Techniques for Gravitational-Wave Detection: Beam Shapes: Beyond the Plane Wave Approximation

 To compute the amount of coupling the beam must be projected into the base system of the cavity or beam segment it is being injected into.
 This is always possible, provided that the paraxial approximation holds, because each set of \HG modes, defined by the beam parameter at a position \z, forms a complete set.
 Such a change of the basis system results in a different distribution of light power in the new \HG modes and can be expressed by coupling coefficients that yield the change in the light amplitude and phase with respect to mode number.

 Let us assume that a beam described by the beam parameter $q_1$ is injected into a segment described by the parameter $q_2$.
 Let the optical axis of the beam be misaligned: the coordinate system of the beam is given by ($x, y, z$) and the beam travels along the \z-axis.
-The beam segment is parallel to the \z'-axis and the coordinate system ($x', y', z'$) is given by rotating the ($x, y, z$) system around the \y-axis by the \emph{misalignment angle} $\gamma$.
-The coupling coefficients are defined as
+The beam segment is parallel to the $z'$-axis and the coordinate system ($x', y', z'$) is given by rotating the ($x, y, z$) system around the \y-axis by the \emph{misalignment angle} $\gamma$.
+The amplitude of a particular mode TEM\sub{nm} in the beam segment is then defined as:

-where $u_{n m}(q_1)$ are the \HG modes used to describe the injected beam and $u_{n' m'}(q_2)$ are the `new' modes that are used to describe the light in the beam segment.
-Note that including the plane wave phase propagation within the definition of coupling coefficients is very important because it results in coupling coefficients that are independent of the position on the optical axis for which the coupling coefficients are computed.
+where $u_{n' m'}(x,y;\,q_1)$ are the \HG modes used to describe the injected beam, $u_{n m}(x,y;\,q_2)$ are the `new' modes that are used to describe the light in the beam segment and $k_{n,m,n',m'}$ is the \textit{coupling coefficient} from each TEM\sub{n'm'} into TEM\sub{nm}.
+Note that including the plane wave phase propagation within the definition of coupling coefficients is important because it results in coupling coefficients that are independent of the position on the optical axis for which the coupling coefficients are computed.